 Is this flower craft something your children would enjoy too?
 Why not share it with your friends on Facebook?

 Looking for more nature craft ideas for kids?
-We’ve got loads here in our nature inspired section and you can follow our Pinterest board overflowing with them too.
-And don’t forget to join us on Facebook, it’s our favourite place to chat.
+We’ve got loads here in our nature inspired section.